jcd13d/airbnb_id_scraper/README.md

 * clean up logging in ID scraper
 * Get index scraper to final state
 * How to run EMR on a schedule?
 Probably lambda
+* Figure out DB issues with Review scraper, get that running on a lower frequency